srj-17/hostel-management-system/project_description_docs/planning/Existing System & Literature Reviews.md

 - **Financial mismanagement**: Fee collection, defaulters' tracking, and receipt generation are done manually, increasing errors and delays.

-- **Data insecurity**: Paper records are prone to damage, loss, or unauthorized access.
+- **Data insecurity**: Paper records are prone to damages, loss, or unauthorized access.

 ---